gpvigano/AsImpL/README.md

   * option to convert vertical axis (from Z to Y)
   * object scaling
   * option to consider diffuse texture as diffuse + precomputed lightmap
+  * option to get a full double-sided geometry (faces cloned&flipped)
   * file browser both for the model path and a default folder path
   * option to store the loaded files as assets in the project
   * settings can be saved and restored
   * progress bar with messages displayed while importing OBJ files
   * cancel button to abort importing process